 Current Research Projects

-His current project is on the curricular integration of geography in American history courses.
+Dr. Thornton's current research is on the curricular integration of geography in American history courses.